graphprotocol/contracts/packages/issuance/deploy/README.md

 - Deploy contract implementations
 - Deploy TransparentUpgradeableProxy for each contract
 - Initialize contracts with safe defaults
-- Track deployments in Ignition artifacts
+- Track deployments in hardhat-deploy artifacts

 ### ✅ Helper Contracts